| Russian

 example of the “positive and stabilizing” role played by EU lending in parallel

+with IMF programs.
 On the question of support for low-income countries, Mr. Strauss-Kahn

 highlighted the significant steps taken by the IMF over the past year—including